mftenergy/Gitting-comfortable/slidedeck/slides.md

 # Git: Merge / rebase - rule of thumb

-You can use the same methods as mentioned above locally, however there are 3 rule-of-thumb's that we want to introduces:
+You can use the same methods as mentioned above locally, however there are a few rule-of-thumb's that we want to introduces:

 <v-switch>

 <template #1>

-1. **merge with fast-forward**<br>
+**merge with fast-forward**<br>
 Pull newest changes of main into your feature branch with fast-forward strategy.
 This is the safest and cleanest method next to rebase

 ```bash{2}